bjo/bjo.github.io/content/post/heap-article/index.md

 ## Summary

 In this post, we took a deep dive into a very specific data structure - heaps.
 Heaps are highly efficient for managing priorities, with their ability to provide fast access to the 'highest' or 'lowest' value making them particularly useful in numerous real-life applications.
-Knowing how heaps are used, and also recognizing where they are being used, can be a very helpful tool in your DSA arsenal.
+Knowing what kinds of tasks heaps are good for, and also recognizing where they are being used, can be a very helpful tool in your DSA arsenal.